Graduate certificate: United Kingdom

-A graduate certificate (GradCert, GCert, GradC) is a higher education qualification at the same level as a bachelor's degree but more limited in scope, taking less time to complete - normally between one third and two thirds of an academic year (or full-time equivalent).
+A graduate certificate (GradCert, GCert, GradC) is a higher education qualification at the same level as a bachelor's degree but more limited in scope, taking less time to complete – normally between one third and two thirds of an academic year (or full-time equivalent).
 A longer period of work (but still less than required for a degree) would lead to a graduate diploma.

 The graduate certificate is positioned at Level 6 (bachelor's degree level) of The framework for higher education qualifications in England, Wales and Northern Ireland, and at Level 9 or 10 (bachelor's degree at ordinary or honours level) of The framework for qualifications of higher education institutions in Scotland.
 In reference to the European Qualifications Framework, it is a 'first-cycle' qualification at the same level of knowledge and challenge as a first or bachelor's degree but without the same depth and breadth of study.
-Successful students will typically demonstrate some, but not all, of the kinds of skills, knowledge and capabilities that would be expected for a Bachelor's candidate.
+Successful students will typically demonstrate some, but not all, of the kinds of skills, knowledge and capabilities that would be expected for a bachelor's candidate.
 Hence this certificate is not considered to be an 'end-of-cycle' qualification (it demonstrates only some of the 'first-cycle' learning outcomes).

 Graduate certificates are available in a limited range of subjects that are typically work-related, for example psychology, management, counselling or law.

 Graduate certificates are normally taken by those who have already graduated with a bachelor's degree in another discipline (hence the name).
 This qualification should not be confused with postgraduate certificates or postgraduate diplomas, which are master's degree-level qualification, or with certificates of Higher Education, which are lower-level qualifications normally taken by those without previous HE qualification.

 United States

 In the United States, a graduate certificate (GCert, GCERT, or CGS.) is a higher education qualification that may be awarded by universities upon completion of a post-graduate level programme.
 Graduate certificates are not equivalent to master's or doctoral degrees, typically focusing on a subset of the knowledge domain of such programmes.
-Many graduate certificate programmes do not require admissions tests, such as the Graduate Record Examinations, for entry.
-They generally consist of four to six courses, rather than the twelve courses that is standard for a master's degree.

 In teaching, holding a graduate certificate may satisfy programme-specific education requirements not met with some interdisciplinary degrees.